 Huntingdon College requires all full-time students to have and maintain adequate accident and health insurance while attending the College.
-Some students are required to participate in the Student Health Program (see the Student Handbook for details).
+The College endorses a Student Health Insurance Plan which is available to all traditional full-time day students who do not have adequate coverage (see the Student Handbook for details).